PowerCodersOrg/powercoders.org/site/content/city/career-day-zurich.md

   1. Receive all the CVs mid-October. \

-  2. Join the Career Day on the 20th of October and pick your top candidates. \
+  2. Join the Career Day on the 20th of October either morning or afternoon and pick your top candidates. \

   3. Invite them for an interview the week after. \

-  4. Decide if and to whom you like to offer an internship.
+  4. Decide to whom you like to offer an internship.

   **Cost:** Free